upros/brski-cloud/anima-brski-cloud.md

 ### Redirect Response

-The cloud registrar returned a 307 response to the couvher request.
+The cloud registrar returned a 307 response to the voucher request.
 The pledge should complete BRSKI bootstrap as per standard BRSKI operation after following the HTTP redirect.
 The pledge should establish a provisional TLS connection with specified local domain registrar.
 The pledge should not use its Implicit Trust Anchor database for validating the local domain registrar identity.
 The pledge should send a voucher request message via the local domain registrar.
 When the pledge downloads a voucher, it can validate the TLS connection to the local domain registrar and continue with enrollment and bootstrap as per standard BRSKI operation.

 ### Voucher Response